37% of LGBT Americans have a child 34

 Loans: Banks and financing companies may make loans that enable patients to pay for their treatment in manageable monthly installments.
 Some fertility clinics have relationships with financing companies.

 Fertility Clinic Programs: Some fertility clinics offer their patients alternate payment plans as an option for paying for their procedures, including programs that offer multiple cycles for a set cost.
 Many centers also make more traditional financing plans available to their patients.
 Also, your healthcare provider can tell you if they offer any payment programs.
 If you're looking at pursuing financing, it might be useful to compare several options to find the one that best suits your personal financial situation.

-Fertility LifeLines offers savings programs for every circumstance.
+Fertility LifeLines offers savings programs for eligible patients.

 Some insurance companies cover fertility treatments and surrogacy options for LGBTQ couples, but coverage is by no means universal; it varies within each state and plan.
 You should consult your insurance agent or human resources department to determine your coverage.

 Fertility LifeLines can help you navigate determining and verifying your coverage.
 Call the hotline at 1-866-LETS-TRY; all calls are free and confidential.

 If you decide to study your policy on your own, here are some pointers to think about: